vuejs/docs/src/api/application.md

 Adjusts template whitespace handling behavior.

+- **Type:** `'condense' | 'preserve'`

+- **Default:** `'condense'`

+- **Details**

   Vue removes / condenses whitespaces in templates to produce more efficient compiled output.
 The default strategy is "condense", with the following behavior:

   1. Leading / ending whitespaces inside an element are condensed into a single space.
   2. Whitespaces between elements that contain newlines are removed.
   3. Consecutive whitespaces in text nodes are condensed into a single space.

   Setting this option to `'preserve'` will disable (2) and (3).

-- **Type:** `'condense' | 'preserve'`

-- **Default:** `'condense'`

 - **Example**